8r4d/wp-sheetmusic/sheetmusiclibrarian/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Simplifies creation of content types and taxonomies to create and organize sheet music libraries.
-Intended for use by orchestras or bands that use their website to provide access to PDF music for member musicians.
+Simplifies creation of content types and taxonomies to create and organize sheet music libraries to provide access to members.

 == Description ==

 A sheet music manager for the orchestra website.

+Note: This plugin does not provide security or block access.
+Please use a WordPress page or plugin that controls viewing of a page or post in conjunction with this plugin.

 As the volunteer in charge of managing our online member music library where musicians can download their sheet music, it's a chore keeping things organized all season.
 I built this plugin to simplify the task.

 It simplifies managing files on the back end and creates interactive filters on the front.